Motion to Vacate a Judgment in Orange County

 Call us today to discuss your case in a free case evaluation!

-A conviction for some crimes can lead to non-citizens being deported.
-Crimes that can lead to deportation fall into these five types:
+A conviction for some crimes can lead to non-citizens being deported, which include:

 - Aggravated felonies (murder, rape, grand theft, sexual abuse of a minor)